poetmountain/Destinations/README.md

 * Xcode 16.0+
 * iOS 17+
 * Swift 5.10 or above.
-It has been tested against Swift 6 Strict Concurrency.
+Swift 6 Strict Concurrency mode is currently unsupported but being worked on!

 ### Installation